AwaisHus/Log-Function/README.md

 # Log-Function-InteractiveWebsite

-I have developed a PHP log function, enabling website administrators to monitor user activity for debugging purposes and to safeguard against potential SQL injection attacks.
-This function provides feedback within the admin panel, but for confidentiality reasons, I am only sharing the code for the log function itself.
-It gathers information such as IP addresses, MAC addresses, and details on the nature of the issue for tracking purposes.
+A PHP log function has been implemented to facilitate website administrators in tracking user activity, primarily for debugging purposes and the prevention of SQL injection attacks.
+This function conveys feedback through the admin panel, although only the log function code is disclosed here due to the project's sensitive nature.
+It captures data such as IP addresses, MAC addresses, and notes on the cause of issues for comprehensive monitoring.